 Harvard Business Review surveyed over 19,000 people and found that 54% of respondents did not feel like they were regularly respected by leadership.
 The survey also found that lack of respect had major consequences on employee health, wellbeing, job performance, and retention.
 In other words, companies that do not encourage respect for employees at all levels suffer in many areas from profits to productivity.

-Strengthening employees’ respect for team members helps open lines of communication and increase productivity.
+Strengthening employees’ respect for team members helps open lines of communication and increase job satisfaction and productivity.
 According to Forbes, approximately 60-70% of the workforce isn’t working as hard as they could be as a direct result of an unhappy relationship with management.

 Implementing a recognition program that provides an easy way for managers to recognize their employees helps build respect, no matter where employees rank in the company.
 If employees are recognized by management regularly for their hard work, their relationships improve drastically, which could mean big improvements for your business.